 Plant and Seed Sources

 See pegplant.com for a list of nurseries and a list of seed sources.
 Most local nurseries sell herbs in the spring.
-Two nurseries that specialize in herbs are Debaggio’s Herb Farm and Nursery in Chantilly, VA, which is only open from spring to mid-summer; and Willow Oak Flower and Herb Garden* in Severn, MD.
+The only place that specialize in herbs is Willow Oak Flower and Herb Garden* in Severn, MD.
+DeBaggio’s Herb Farm and Nursery closed in the spring of 2020.

 The Potomac Unit of the Herb Society of America sells herbs at the Friends of the National Arboretum plant sale at the U.S. National Arboretum in DC, in April.